Here are some of the most common questions we're getting in regards to our performing arts hub project:

 Q: Where is Kate now?

 A: In Toronto.
-In June of 2023, Kate's health took a turn and, unable to find proper health care, she left Victoria.
-She has completely returned to health but will remain in Toronto.
+In June of 2023, unable to find the health care supports she needed, Kate left Victoria to return to Toronto.
+She is in complete health, and will remain in Toronto.
 Because she won't be returning to Victoria, Kate is withdrawing from the project, and that means OG must replace her investment.

 ----------